Lionel Leong: Career background

-After graduating from university in 1983, Leong returned to Macao but faced dramatic change in the financial situation of the family.
+After graduating from university in 1983, Leong returned to Macao but faced significant change in his family's financial situation.
 He had worked as a computer programmer, part-time evening school teacher, and was an apparel factory production department worker and sewing machine repair worker before promoted to manager within a year.
 When he left the apparel factory in 1987, he was manager of Sales department and Human Resources department.

 In 1987, he bought by a 21-month instalment an apparel factory with only 30 workers.
 Since he had no excessive fund to purchase any quota under the "Quota System", he self developed the Japanese market which did not have quota limitation but well known for demanding very high standard product quality.
 In 1997, the factory expanded into Seng San Enterprises Limited and in 1999, moved to Concordia Industrial Park in Coloane.
 The company then focus on manufacturing world brands, producing over 3 million clothing every year and was known as one of the biggest garment manufacturers in Macao.
 It was also the first garment manufacturer in China accredited with ISO9000, ISO14000 and OHSAS18000 at the same time.

 In 2001, Leong established Smartable Holding Limited and invested over MOP200 million to build a professional laundry of over 73,000 sq. ft. in Coloane in 2007, transforming from garment manufacturing to service chain downstream industry.
 The factory is in operation since 2009 and offers laundry services to international brand hotels in Macao.
-With its environment friendly water conservation system, it can save 2/3 water and energy, as compared to ordinary industrial free-standing washing machine, when washing the same amount of linen.
-Currently, it can provide laundry service for linen of 25,000 hotel rooms and 48,000 sets of uniform every day, being the world's highest productivity (per square feet) professional laundry and also being the first professional laundry company accredited ISO 9001:2008 in Macao.

-He had been a member of the Standing Committee of Directors of the Macao Chamber of Commerce; Vice President of Industrial Association of Macau; Vice President of the Macau Importers and Exporters Association.
+Smartable Holding Limited has the capacity to service 30,000 hotel rooms and 110,000 uniforms daily, making it one of the highest productivity professional laundries globally, measured per square foot.
+The company received ISO 9001:2015 accreditation, becoming the first professional laundry company in Macau to achieve this recognition.
+In September 2016, the company expanded its services to include Macau's hospitals and health centers, and in 2022, it began providing services to Kiang Wu Private Hospital.

+On 30 August 2024, Leong was elected as an Independent Director of China State Construction Engineering Corporation Limited.
+In 2022, Leong joined the Board of Mota-Engil Group, the 14th largest infrastructure and construction company in Europe.
+This appointment reflects his extensive knowledge and experience in the field.

 Merit

-Leong is the recipient of the first Medal of Merit – Industry and Commerce awarded by the Macao SAR Government in 2001.
+Leong is the recipient of the Honorable Medal of Golden Lotus Flower in 2020 first and Medal of Merit – Industry and Commerce awarded by the Macao SAR Government in 2001.